keirthana/anbox-cloud-docs/tutorial/stream-client.md

     mkdir -p stream-client/{templates,static}

-Create a `requirements.txt` file inside `stream-client` with the following code:
+We will be using [Flask](https://flask.palletsprojects.com/en/stable/) for the purpose of this tutorial.
+First, let us create a `requirements.txt` file inside `stream-client` with the following code:

 ```
 flask==3.0.3
 requests==2.32.3
+pyopenssl=24.2.1
 ```

 Create a `service.py` file inside `stream-client` with the following code: